 A few tips:

-Check the references and comments of people you invite into your home or homes you would like to stay.
+Check the references and comments of people you invite into your home or homes you would like to stay in.
 Go with your gut.
 If it looks ok, but something is telling you no – move on and find another location.

 If you are a female travelling alone, use common sense.
 Stay with another female or a couple with great reviews.